 The 21-year old has only been performing as Sailor Goon for a little over a year, and she’s still fairly new to the music-making process.
-Her output thus far is consistently exciting and unique.
+Yet her output thus far has earned her a reputation of consistency, as each new tune offers something exciting and unique.

 “Between writing over beats and trying my hand at producing, I knew my ultimate goal with music was to have the ability to be present and connect with an audience by making sounds I knew I wanted to hear,” Le says of her experimental approach thus far.
 “I pull a lot of inspiration from a variety of mediums in my life, whether it’s old or new, and I wanted to be able to share with people what influences me.
 Not only that, there’s a lot of nonverbal ways to communicate a story, music being one of them and I feel that’s probably the fastest way to be able to translate what’s going on in your head to other people.”